Blog Post

 Tip #7: Inspect the Property Frequently

 Ensuring your property is inspected frequently is critical to its success as an investment.
-But there are many different types of inspection you can complete on the property.
+But there are many different types of inspection you can complete on the rental.

 The first type of inspection you should conduct is the move-in inspection.
 You should do this before the tenant moves in.
 The goal of this inspection is to document the property’s condition.
 Go through every room and document its condition.
 Then once you’re both through, sign and date it.